 Many vendors out there are found guilty of concealing critical information.
 Businesses admit they wished their vendor “spoke up sooner and louder” when the scope and timeline derailed and KPIs were declining.

-Our approach at Seargin involves establishing the situational dashboard – regardless of whether the client requests it or not.
+To give you a counter-example, our approach at Seargin involves establishing the situational dashboard – regardless of whether the client requests it or not.
 This is the standard step to drive home the importance of real-time overview and communication.
+And that’s how we show our accountability for the given application.

-As a client you should never be wondering how the system is performing and who can give you reliable answers – the answers must be there right in front of you, available in real-time.
+As a client you should never be wondering how the system is performing and who can give you reliable answers – the answers must be there right in front of you, available in real time and on your terms.

-Frequent performance reviews between you and your partner is another “must-have” process.
+Frequent performance reviews between you and your partner are another “must-have” process.

 Challenge #4: Knowledge transfer within the Managed Service model

 Knowledge transfer is one of the most underrated practices.
 Proper knowledge transfer ensures that your in-house team will be able to support the system post-go-live.
-It also stabilizes the system performance and empowers the application users.
+To explain in plain language — you avoid getting dependent on that one vendor and you eliminate siloes.

-You don’t want to be working with the vendor whose business model comes down to the “after me comes the flood” principle.
+Besides, you don’t want to be working with a vendor whose business model comes down to the “after me comes the flood” principle.
 The vendor in charge of the Managed Service is there to bring long-term value and stabilize the system performance.

 Pay attention to the quality and scope of the knowledge transfer and ensure the proper knowledge transfer.